ronilaukkarinen/modern-html5-boilerplate/README.md

 # Modern HTML5 Boilerplate

 In need of a simple landing pages or static websites?
-Then Modern HTML5 Boilerplate might be just for you.
+Then this extremely minimal Modern HTML5 Boilerplate might be just for you.

 ## Features

-- CSS Grid with Flexbox fallback
 - Support for HTML minification
 - Cache support, disabled by default
 - Automatic JS/CSS minification, uglify, combine, compress and concat with [Gulp](http://gulpjs.com/)